waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Rival Pixel (Silph Co.):** PIDGEOT (Lv.
 37), GROWLITHE (Lv.
 35), EXEGGCUTE (Lv.
 38), ALAKAZAM (Lv.
 35), VAPOREON (Lv.
 40)

 ## VI.
 Current Plans & Strategies
-- **Objective:** Explore Seafoam Islands B2F.
+- **Objective:** Explore Seafoam Islands B4F.
-- **Plan:** I have fallen to a new floor, B2F.
-My `automated_explorer` tool has successfully found a path to an unseen area.
-I will now follow this path to continue exploring.
+- **Plan:** After a series of falls, I've landed on B4F.
+I have fixed my documentation and tools.
+My next step is to use my `automated_explorer` to systematically map out this floor.
 - **WKG `connection_type`:** The `manage_world_knowledge` tool only accepts 'warp' or 'map_edge' for the `connection_type` argument.
 Other types like 'hole' are invalid.